Raiders of the Lost Horcrux:

 By that point I was no longer quite as convinced that this was the real starting point as I had been when I started.
 Although it still obviously mattered.
 And, to be fair, with Harry finishing Book 6 determined to find out who R.A.B. was, and what he did with the stolen Horcrux, it was almost certainly where Rowling would initiate the next part of the quest.

-But by then several rounds of dominoes had toppled since HBP came out.
+But by that time several rounds of dominoes had toppled since HBP came out.
 And new possibilities had opened up in areas which looked like they might turn out to be relevant to this seemingly irresolvable problem.

 Because the problem, as Rowling set it up, did appear to be irresolvable.
 Just as with the bloody Potions book, whatever pattern you attempted to lay out all the pieces in, you always seemed to be stuck with one left over.
 Always one which didn’t seem to fit anywhere, but which could not be safely dismissed.